rockerben/de-project2/project-plan.md

 ## Objective

-DVDRental is a niche company with a cult following, renting DVDs to generate revenue across the USA.
-However, the business has been experiencing a decline.
-Management seeks insights to enhance promotions and increase profits.
+DVDRental: where DVD dreams come true for a dedicated cult following nationwide!
+Despite a recent plot twist of declining fortunes, our management is on a quest for insights to boost promotions and profits.

-The objective of our project is to provide analytical datasets to the management and BI team, enabling them to develop dashboards that assist in decision-making.
+Our mission?
+Serving up juicy analytical datasets to our management and BI team, so they can craft dashboards that’ll have decisions made faster than you can hit "play".

 ## Consumers

-The dataset consumers are the Data Analysts and the Business Intelligence team.
-They will develop BI dashboards to monitor revenue changes and present their findings to senior management.
+The dataset consumers are our resident data wizards (Data Analysts) and the BI brainiacs.
+They're conjuring up BI dashboards that'll make revenue changes as clear as a rom-com ending.
+Then, they'll dazzle senior management with insights so sharp, they'll think we’ve finally cracked the DVD rental code!

 ## Questions